-- Latin Literature and Sources: You will study a selection of Latin literature, both prose and verse, on a theme (currently Travel by Land and Sea) together with prescribed ancient source materials on the same theme.
-You will study writers such as Ovid, Juvenal, Martial and Pliny.
-You will be expected to show an understanding of the Latin by explaining or translating extracts, but you will also have an opportunity to show your appreciation of the style and quality of writing by analysing and explaining the prescribed literature. - Roman Civilisation: For this paper you will study a prescribed topic of Roman Civilisation (currently Daily Life in a Roman Town).
+- Latin Literature and Sources: You will study a selection of Latin literature, both prose and verse, on a theme (currently 'Love and Marriage') together with prescribed ancient source materials on the same theme.
+You will study writers such as Catullus, Ovid, Horace and Pliny, as they agonise over the torment of unrequited love, decide on how best to woo their girlfriends, and curse those who have rejected them.
+You will be expected to show an understanding of the Latin by explaining or translating extracts, but you will also have an opportunity to show your appreciation of the style and quality of writing by analysing and explaining the prescribed literature. - Roman Civilisation: For this paper you will study a prescribed topic of Roman Civilisation (currently 'The City of Rome').
+You will discuss Rome's foundations and origin stories, buildings, fora and monuments, and the contrast between the lives of the rich and poor.
 You will draw on a variety of ancient source materials on this topic and you will be expected to demonstrate an ability to construct and develop a sustained line of reasoning which is coherent and contains relevant evidence from across the whole topic.